roenoe/dotfiles/README.md

 * kitty
 * fzf
 * neovim
+* JetBrains font

 ## Automatic installation
 This includes everything from my dotfiles, including the optional stuff\
 First install all the Dependencies

 ### For Arch
-`sudo pacman -S git zsh tmux kitty fzf neovim entr`
+`sudo pacman -S git zsh tmux kitty fzf neovim entr ttf-jetbrains-mono-nerd`

 ### For Debian
-`sudo apt install git zsh tmux kitty fzf neovim entr`
+`sudo apt install git zsh tmux kitty fzf neovim entr fonts-jetbrains-mono`

 ### For all distros
 (Provided you have curl and git installed)\